-With so many dental care products on the market today, how do you know which product to use?
-From toothpastes to toothbrushes to mouthwashes, get the facts you need to make informed decisions about your oral health.
+With so many dental care products on the market today, how do you know which to choose?
+From toothpastes to toothbrushes to mouthwashes, get the facts you need to make decisions about your oral health.

-After consulting with your dentist or hygienist about your oral health's greatest needs, look for products within that category (for example, within the tartar control brands or within the desensitizing toothpaste brands) that have received the American Dental Association's (ADA) Seal of Acceptance.
-The ADA's Seal of Acceptance means that the product has met ADA criteria for safety and effectiveness and that packaging and advertising claims are scientifically supported.
-Some manufacturers choose not to seek the ADA's Seal of Acceptance.
-Although these products may be safe and effective, these products' performance have not been evaluated or endorsed by the ADA.
+Then look for those with the American Dental Association's (ADA) Seal of Acceptance.
+This means the product has met ADA criteria for safety and effectiveness and that packaging and advertising claims are scientifically supported.
+Some manufacturers choose not to seek ADA approval.
+Remember, the seal means the ADA agrees it is safe and effective, but it doesn’t evaluate or endorse their performance.